RosieSB/Analysis-Notes/MAS2004-9Sem2Notes/_build/html/_sources/5SSF.md

 Let $f_n :X\rightarrow \mathbb{R}$ be continuous for each $n\in \mathbb{N}$.
 Suppose the sequence $(f_n)$ converges uniformly to a function $f:X\rightarrow \mathbb{R}$.
 Then $f$ is continuous.
 ````

-The proof is sometimes called the $\varepsilon /3$ proof because of the main trick.
+The proof is sometimes called the "$\varepsilon /3$ proof" because of the main trick.

 **Proof.** Let $x_0\in X$.
 We want to prove that $f$ is continuous at $x_0$.
 We'll use the $(\varepsilon-\delta)$ criterion for continuity.